ICESAT-2HackWeek/sea-ice-tutorials/README.md

 * Reading in, plotting and basic analysis of ATL10 data.
 * How you too can calculate sea ice thickness from freeboard!

+4. GriddingDemo.ipynb
+* demo binning of ICESat-2 along-track data to the 25 km NSIDC grid.

 ## Background